dxiai/styleguide/blogs.md

 - Pages
 - Blog entries

 New videos should be included as blog entries.

+All blog entries must be filed under _posts and have the following filename: `YYYY-MM-DD-author.md`.
+If you have more than one blog posts

 ## Projects